 The Mixer Project

-The Mixer Project was developed in collaboration of Christina Kubisch and Tom Thiel.
-The basic idea is to invite the audience to create their own composition of acoustic and electromagnetic sounds of the city the installation takes place in.
+The Mixer Project was developed by Christina Kubischin in collaboration with Tom Thiel.
+The basic idea is to invite the audience to create an own composition at a special mixer desk.
+The sound material consists of the acoustic and electromagnetic sounds of the city where the project is presented.

-4 channels with 6-12 sounds each are mixed together.
-Sounds can be selected by stepping through, they can be pitched and panned, faded in and out — similar to a mixing desk in a recording studio.
+The mixer offers four channels with six to twelve sounds each.
+The sounds can be selected by stepping through, they can be pitched and panned, faded in and out — similar to a mixing desk in a recording studio.
 The Midi Controller (Novation Launchcontrol XL) is all that’s needed, no mouse or computer keyboard necessary while mixing.

 Once a user is familiar with the sounds and the controls, the output can be recorded and later given to the user on a USB stick or sent by email.